 Plus, this soup has added extra flavour from the onion and garlic.
 Without this, I’d probably say yes, cream is a must.

 So in my recipe, it’s an optional extra.If you’re really busting for some extra richness and you don’t have cream, add a knob of butter – it works a treat!

 4 steps.
 A bit of chopping, plonk it all in a pot, blitz, season then serve.

-Especially in winter, there’s nothing better than dunking crusty bread into a big bowl of creamy pumpkin soup.
+Especially in winter, there’s nothing better than dunking warm crusty buttered bread into a big bowl of creamy pumpkin soup.
 This recipe is ridiculously easy, and if you have a stick blender it's a one-pot-wonder.
-This is HEALTHY too, if you opt to use milk instead of cream!
 Recipe VIDEO below.